ambika-subash/ambika-subash/README.md

 - 👋 Hi, I’m @ambika-subash
-- 👀 I’m interested in econ, tech, music & reading history.
+- 👀 I’m interested in econ, tech, music & buying books I'll never read.
 - 🌱 I’m currently learning slide guitar, coding, & how to survive Delhi summers.
-- 💞️ I’m looking to collaborate on rural agriculture research in the Global South.
+- 💞️ I’m looking to collaborate on questions of agriculture, technology and innovation in the Global South.
 - 📫 How to reach me: ambika2908@gmail.com

 <!---